6 days Motorcycle Adventure Through Iceland

 - Support vehicle with a driver and full support

-- Motorcycle insurance
+- Motorcycle Insurance

-- The included insurance is basic liability insurance and covers damages of other vehicles in the case of collision and medical insurance for the rider and any others involved in an accident.
+- The included insurance is basic liability insurance and covers damages to other vehicles in the case of collision and medical insurance for the rider and any others involved in an accident.
 CDW insurance (coverage of the cost of making necessary repairs to the bike) is extra and an additional 160 Euros per person, per tour.
-Riders understand that if the CDW insurance is not purchased, they are liable for and all damages to the motorcycle.
+Riders understand that if the CDW insurance is not purchased, they are liable for all damages to the motorcycle.
 Damage caused willfully or due to reckless behavior is not covered by any insurance.

 - Flights to/from Reykjavik/Keflavik